-- Understand Rule 18 – Sailing Rule 18 is by far the longest and wordiest of all Part 2 rules.
+Understand Rule 18 – Sailing Rule 18 is by far the longest and wordiest of all Part 2 rules.
 Its main purpose is to state when one of a pair of boats must give mark-room to the other.
-The boats must both be required to leave the mark that they are near on the same side, and one of them must be in the three-length zone around the mark.
+The boats must both be required to leave the mark that they are near on the same side.
+One of them must be in the three-length zone around the mark.

 If one mark appears favoured, ask yourself why.
-If it is due to an oscillation, the only way to bank any apparent gain would be to tack immediately; this may not be possible.
+If it’s due to an oscillation, the only way to bank any apparent gain would be to tack immediately.
+This may not be possible.
 The boats rounding the ‘unfavoured’ mark will get straight in phase, and cross you on the next shift.

 Depending on leg length, if you are three-quarters of the way down the run and you can’t tell which one is favoured, there is almost certainly something more important to think about.
 Go back to point 1 and chose the mark that is going to get you on the tack you want.

 A gybe drop inside the zone guarantees an overlap on any boats approaching on the other gybe.
-Aim to hit the zone directly to windward of the mark and be prepared to slow down by sailing extra deep to give a little extra time.
+Aim to hit the zone directly to windward of the mark.
+Be prepared to slow down by sailing extra deep to give a little extra time.

 Avoid overshooting the layline at the last gybe in.
 If a gust then forces you down to or below the layline on the final approach, the gybe drop will be almost unachievable for the crew.